ThePorgs/Exegol-docs/source/exegol-image/my-resources.rst

 The file ``/opt/my-resources/setup/firefox/policy.json.template`` can be modified to apply a Firefox policy (https://support.mozilla.org/en-US/kb/customizing-firefox-using-policiesjson), all available directives can be found here: https://mozilla.github.io/policy-templates/.

-Once the modifications are done, one can rename the file ``/opt/my-resources/setup/firefox/policy.json.template`` into ``/opt/my-resources/setup/firefox/policy.json`` and the policy will be applied.
+Once the modifications are done, the template file can be renamed to ``/opt/my-resources/setup/firefox/policy.json`` and the policy will be applied.

-In order to install a specific addon, you can go to the Firefox addon webpage, and search for the addon GUID in the page HTML source code by searching for the JSON field ``"guid":``, for example for the Dark Reader addon, the GUID is ``addon@darkreader.org``, you can then add  the extensions in the JSON file:
+In order to install a specific addon, you can go to the Firefox addon webpage, and search for the addon GUID in the page HTML source code by searching for the JSON field ``"guid":``, for example for the Dark Reader addon, the GUID is ``addon@darkreader.org``, you can then add the extension in the JSON file:

 .. code-block:: json
 "ExtensionSettings": {